SUNDANCE Film Festival | 2019

 And finally, what do you hope audiences will take away from TFI supported films this year?

-I hope audiences will enjoy all the films.
+I hope audiences will enjoy the films.
 Really.